LibraryOfCongress/coding-standards/python/README.md

   should be run on every file before commiting it.
 * `autopep8` is used to apply many PEP-8 changes automatically.
 Since some changes may have multiple acceptable options human review is recommended.

+We are intentionally leaving both with their default configuration — `.editorconfig` will be honored for indentation and whitespace — but if your project has local deviations from PEP-8 you can create a top-level `setup.cfg` file with local configuration.
+For example, if you wanted to relax the maximum line length requirement this value would affect both `flake8`'s reports and `autopep8`'s formatting:

+    [pycodestyle]
+    max-line-length=110

+Similarly, `isort` can also be configured using `setup.cfg` — in this example, to change the default section for unknown libraries or to add a known first-part
+namespace:

+    [isort]
+    default_section=THIRDPARTY
+    known_first_party=my_project_name

 ## Upgrading to Python 3